 Acute toxicity studies performed with dienogest did not indicate a risk of acute adverse effects in case of inadvertent intake of a multiple of the daily therapeutic dose.
 There is no specific antidote.
-20 - 30 mg dienogest per day (10 to 15 times higher dose than in Endovelle) over 24 weeks of use were very well tolerated.
+A daily intake of 20 - 30 mg dienogest (10 to 15 times higher dose than in 2 mg dienogest) over 24 weeks of use was very well tolerated.